Freedom is the only worthy goal in life.

 We all like to think of ourselves as free individuals.

-We are not as free as we think we are however, at least not as free as we could be.
-Freedom is one of the hardest thing to come by in life, it is not a gift, it is voluntarily taken.
+We are not as free as we think we are, however, at least not as free as we could be.
+Freedom is one of the hardest things to come by in life, it is not a gift, it is voluntarily taken.

 What is freedom?